 The main purpose of BPSS is to assess an individual’s suitability for a specific role or position within the government.
 It helps identify any potential risks or vulnerabilities that may pose a threat to national security or the organisation’s operations.

 BPSS is a vital security measure that helps protect sensitive information, prevent fraud, and ensure the safety of both the government and the public.
-By conducting rigorous background checks, organisations can make informed decisions about individuals’ suitability for positions of trust and responsibility.
+By conducting rigorous security screening of individuals, organisations can make informed decisions about individuals’ suitability for positions of trust and responsibility.

 Key Requirements of BS7858